sled-rs/sled-rs.github.io/apis.md

 1. don't be a framework unless you actually need to create an entire ecosystem that is simply incompatible with the standard forms of computation, such as stackful coroutines or something.
+1. be extremely cautious of any subcommunity that is obsessed with solving problems with their own stuff rather than pre-existing problems that their stuff makes easier to solve.

 ```
 Experts write baby code.